Voycawojka/calligro/README.md

 Everything is calculated on the client side.
 No files are sent or stored on the server (we use gh pages anyway).

 There is also an offline version available for Windows and Linux.
 It has the same core features but is a little bit more convenient to use.
+It also detects system fonts better.

 # Samples
 The BMFont format has existed for a while and a lot of game frameworks, libraries and engines support it out of the box.